-By now, you should all be familiar with my fascination with the creatures of the deep.
+By now, you should all be familiar with my fascination with the creatures of the deep (and travel insurance).
 While we’ve covered orcas recently, I thought it was about time we talked about some other members of the whale family.

 Ranging from underwater unicorns to cunning hunters who use bubbles to trap prey, here are some interesting facts about whales.